 Then there’s the whole blood thing that Jason brought up.
 Dracula drinks blood; Jesus doesn’t drink blood.
 I’m not sure how this is a positive comparison.

-The Main Difference between Jesus and the Vampire
+The Main Difference between Jesus and a Vampire

 This is actually the essential difference between the vampire and Jesus.
-Jesus gives his innocent blood for the sake of the guilty; the vampire is guilty of taking innocent blood for his own sake.The essential difference between the vampire and Jesus: Jesus gives his innocent blood for the sake of the guilty; the vampire is guilty of taking innocent blood for his own sake.
-Click To Tweet
+Jesus gives his innocent blood for the sake of the guilty; the vampire is guilty of taking innocent blood for his own sake.https://trentdejong.com/online-dating-good-or-bad/

 Jesus fills the empty with his blood; Dracula drains the full of their blood.

 Christ’s giving of his blood is symbolically enacted in the Eucharist, where believers symbolically partake of the blood of Christ.
 Again, what is rehearsed in this ritual is Christ’s giving his blood for the sake of humanity.
 When Dracula drinks the blood, usually of a young maiden, he is rejuvenated–it is the secret to his immortality.
 As Jesus gives up his blood, he dies.
 This is the secret to our immortality.

 There is a small but signficant way that the way of Jesus is like that of Dracula.

 Once bitten, Dracula’s victims become like him.
 Once the true believer accepts Christ’s sacrifice on his behalf, the true believer becomes more like Christ.